CQC We and I Statements

-The local authority should also be satisfied that any top up they agree to is sufficiently sustainable.
 Some guidance for local authorities in assessing whether a top up is sustainable is provided below.

 When considering the equity available, the local authority must be guided by an ‘equity limit’ for the total amount that can be deferred and ensure that the amount deferred does not rise above this limit.